rysavy-ondrej/Distance/README.md

 The `run` command runs the diagnostic engine for provided packet source file.

 ### Run Command
-The program loads the input pcap, executes `tshark` for decoding packets and applies rules from `DistanceRules`.
+The program loads the input pcap, executes `tshark` for decoding packets and applies diagnostic rules.
-The output containing identified issues is written to `.log` file and optionally also to console.
+The output containing identified issues is written to `.log` file.
+See bellow for the examples.

 ```
 Usage: distance run [arguments] [options]